idiralliche/candidash/README.md

 ## 📄 License

-This project is licensed under the **MIT License**.

-You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, subject to the conditions described in the `LICENSE` file.
+CandiDash is distributed under a **non-commercial, source-available license**.

+- You are free to read, study, and modify the code.
+- You may use it for personal, educational, and research purposes.
+- Any commercial use (including SaaS, resale, or integration into a paid product) requires a separate commercial license from the author.

+See the [LICENSE](LICENSE) file for the full terms.